ADVANTICS/documentation/products/shared-charge-controllers/charger-can-interfaces/can_v2.md

 Reports the current insulation resistance, in multiple of 2 kOhms.

+!!! tip
-TIP: If the RCD sensor only gives a boolean value, then 255 correspond to a __Valid__ insulation, and 0 to an __Invalid__ insulation.
+    If the RCD sensor only gives a boolean value, then 255 correspond to a __Valid__ insulation, and 0 to an __Invalid__ insulation.

+!!! important
-IMPORTANT: Whenever a power function is used after the insulation test, if this signal reports an insulation resistance below the limit of 100 Ohms/V, then this is considered as an interlock condition and an emergency stop is carried out.
+    Whenever a power function is used after the insulation test, if this signal reports an insulation resistance below the limit of 100 Ohms/V, then this is considered as an interlock condition and an emergency stop is carried out.

 | Start bit | Length (bits) | Type | Unit | Scale | Offset | Min | Max |
 |-----------|---------------|------|------|-------|--------|-----|-----|